Research Experience

 Masters' Thesis

-The types of laboratories work I have performed after completing my Master’s degree are briefly outlined below.
-These activities have further strengthened my technical expertise and research capabilities in the field of veterinary and microbiological sciences:
+During Master’s degree running, Dr. Md Mosharof Hosen have performed this types of laboratories work are briefly outlined below.
+These activities have further strengthened his technical expertise and research capabilities in the field of veterinary and microbiological sciences.

 Sample Collection